casetext/flashpoint/README.md

 - `sync`: Watch the scope value for changes and synchronize them to Firebase.
 This way, any changes in your local scope will be reflected in Firebase.
 If you use this property, `$scope.$save` and `$scope.$revert` become no-ops.

+- `link-to`: Also save the value of this property to another location in Firebase anytime it gets synchronized.
+Useful for things like follower lists and other denormalizations where you want the same value to be maintained in two places.

 - `on-load`: Will be evaluated when a new value arrives from Firebase.
 It gets the special variable `$snap` containing the Firebase snapshot, so you can do things like `on-load=mySpecialHandler($snap)`.